 Originally designated the Singapore Conservatory of Music, the Conservatory was officially renamed the Yong Siew Toh Conservatory of Music at its opening, in recognition of a S$25 million gift by the Yong Loo Lin Trust to honour the late Yong Siew Toh, who found her greatest joy teaching piano and helping others to appreciate the world through music.
 The Trust subsequently made another generous contribution of S$25 million in 2008, endowing YST Conservatory with a total gift of S$50 million, which was matched by funding from the Ministry of Education.
-The gift from Yong Loo Lin Trust, further enhanced with contribution from corporate sponsors, enabled the new Conservatory to offer full scholarships to a critical mass of talent.
+The gift from Yong Loo Lin Trust, further enhanced with contribution from corporate sponsors, has enabled the new Conservatory to offer full scholarships to a critical mass of talent.

-During the Conservatory’s first decade it quickly established a reputation for musical excellence with its students valued as equal in capacity to those graduating from the world’s best conservatories.
-As Asia’s International Conservatory, it saw itself as pioneering the possibility of a multi-national, globally relevant music education environment, recognising Singapore, as one of the world’s best connected countries in Asia.
+During the Conservatory’s first decade, it quickly established a reputation for musical excellence with its students valued as equal in capacity to those graduating from the world’s best conservatories.
+As Asia’s International Conservatory, it saw itself as pioneering the possibility of a multi-national, globally relevant music education environment, recognising Singapore as one of the world’s best connected countries in Asia.
 In that time, music in Singapore and the region has evolved enormously and YST is proud of the role it has played – through its students, alumni, staff, faculty, events, facilities, programmes, partnerships and advocacy - in inspiring this evolution.

 1999 - Dr Tony Tan, then Singapore’s Deputy Prime Minster, envisioned a conservatory in Singapore thriving in the midst of a university, with a concurrent focus on both artistic and academic excellence.